trbocode/Decrypt9WIP/README.md

 ## Working folders

 Basically every input file for Decrypt9 can be placed into the SD card root and output files can be written there, too.
 Working folders are mostly optional.
 However, using them is recommended and even required for some of the Decrypt9 features to work.
 These two folders (on the root of your SD card) are used:
-* __`/D9Game/`__: NCCH (.3DS), CIA, BOSS, SD card files (from the '/Nintendo 3DS/' folder) go here and are decrypted in place by the respective features.
+* __`/files9/D9Game/`__: NCCH (.3DS), CIA, BOSS, SD card files (from the '/Nintendo 3DS/' folder) go here and are decrypted in place by the respective features.
+The cart dumper uses this directory as output directory.
-* __`/Decrypt9/`__: Everything that doesn't go into `/D9Game/` goes here, and this is also the standard output folder.
-If `/D9Game/` does not exist, NCCH, CIA, BOSS and SD card files are also processed in this folder.
+* __`/files9/`__: Everything that doesn't go into `/files9/D9Game/` goes here, and this is also the standard output folder.
+If `/files9/D9Game/` does not exist, NCCH, CIA, BOSS and SD card files are also processed in this folder.

 Decryption of game files (NCCH, CIA, BOSS, SD) needs at least one of these two folders to exist.
-Input files are first searched in `/Decrypt9/` and (if not found) then in the SD card root.
+Input files are first searched in `/files9/` and (if not found) then in the SD card root.

 ## Support files